reddygn/reddygn/README.md

 ### Hi, I'm Naveen Reddy.
 I am a Software Developer from Minneapolis, MN, USA.

-With having 4 years of experience and working with web applications from different industries, I am highly motivated and always curious to learn and explore new stuff.
+With having 5 years of experience and working with web applications from different industries, I am highly motivated and always curious to learn and explore new stuff.

 <br>

 ### Professional Skills :
 * SpringBoot, Java
-* Javascript, Typescript
+* Javascript
 * Maven, Gradle
 * Junit
+* AWS

 <br>